-At the end of August, David Hansson took up the role of Business Developer at ETP.
-With experience from Northvolt, Parker Hannifin and Danfoss, he brings with him in-depth expertise in both electrification and hydraulics.
-The role is a central part of ETP's growth strategy and vision to contribute to the green transition through the electrification of mobile applications.
+At the end of August, David Hansson joined ETP as a Business Developer.
+With previous experience from Northvolt, Parker Hannifin and Danfoss, he brings extensive expertise in both electrification and hydraulics.
+His role is an important part of ETP’s growth strategy and its ambition to support the green transition through the electrification of mobile applications.

-– For the end user, the benefits are perhaps even clearer.
-Lower noise levels and reduced emissions create a significantly better and safer working environment.
-Added to this are greatly reduced emissions.
-Many users are also pleasantly surprised by the low operating costs, where high energy efficiency, lower energy costs and reduced service requirements contribute to a total cost that is often lower than for fossil fuel-powered alternatives.
+- For end users, the benefits are often even more obvious.
+Lower noise levels and reduced pollution creates a safer, more comfortable working environment.
+Many users are also pleasantly surprised by the operating costs.
+High energy efficiency, lower energy costs and reduced maintenance requirements often result in a total cost of ownership that’s lower than with fossil-fuel-powered alternatives.

 Civil engineer specialising in mechanical engineering and mechatronics from Linköping University.
 David most recently held the position of Business Developer at Northvolt, where his focus was on the conversion of off-highway machines.
 Prior to that, he worked on the development of hydraulic solutions at Parker Hannifin and Danfoss.
 David lives in Stockholm with his partner and two-year-old son.